 We provide visual and inertial measurements which are software time synchronized, in our dataset, as well as providing calibration files to test on two visual odometry methods.
 We tested ORB-SLAM2~\cite{mur2017orb} for basic stereo odometry with loop closures disabled.~\figref{fig:trajs} (bottom) shows the trajectory estimated by this approach using the image pairs for the first 1483 seconds of the dataset.
-We also used our visual-inertial odometry approach, VILENS~\cite{wisth2019robust}, which carries out windowed smoothing of two measurements source.
-We estimate the motion for the same period.
+We also used our visual-inertial odometry approach, VILENS~\cite{wisth2019robust}, which carries out windowed smoothing of the two measurements sources for the same period.